italy-dude/GUIDB-GUID-Breve/README.md

   - they don't have the character 0 (zero) and O (capital o) appearing, 1 (one) and l (lowercase l) thus avoiding typing mistakes
   - they may have the * and # characters appearing making eye comparison from a distance easier
   - they have a CRC check (the first digit is CRC bit) to check validity
-  - they are not case sensitive but generally spelled uppercase for making them more readable
+  - they are not case sensitive but generally spelled uppercase for making them more readable :eyeglasses:
   - they don't appear hyphened of dehyphened and with or without parentheses as with GUIDs

 ### Examples ###